Skip to main content

 Mr. Baxter came to SIL in May, 1995 as Head of the Special Collections Department and SIL Exhibitions Officer; managing both the Special Collections Department and the Dibner Library as well as SIL’s exhibitions program.
 In addition, he managed the Dibner Resident Scholars program and chaired the selection committee that chose the annual Dibner scholars and Dibner Lecturer.
 During Bill’s time in Special Collections, the Joseph Cullman 3rd Natural History Rare Book Library was designed, the Dibner Library Newsletter was begun, and the Spencer F. Baird Resident Scholars Program was launched.
 Mr. Baxter worked closely with staff to develop “From Smithson to Smithsonian”, the SIL contribution to the Institution’s Sesquicentennial observance and managed SIL’s exhibitions program and, with outside curators, the development of three exhibitions: “Audubon & the Smithsonian”, “Make the Dirt Fly!: Building the Panama Canal”, and “Underwater Web: Cabling the Seas”.

-From 2001-2010, Mr. Baxter served as branch librarian of the National Air and Space Museum Library.
+From 2001-2010, Mr. Baxter served as head librarian of the National Air and Space Museum Library.

 Prior to joining SIL, Baxter was Director of the Library and Archives of the American Psychiatric Association (APA).
 He oversaw national programs of the Association to foster the teaching of the history of psychiatry and the history of the diagnosis and treatment of mental illness in the U.S. Using the Association’s Sesquicentennial observance in 1994 as a catalyst to further interest in the history of psychiatry, Bill wrote a number of articles for the psychiatric and medical literature on the history of psychiatry, diagnosis, and treatment of mental illness.
 He also published a book and developed a video history on the same subjects that was published in 1994.

-Mr. Baxter is the president of the Washington Rare Book Group.
+Mr. Baxter was the president of the Washington Rare Book Group from 2009 until 2020.

 Baxter holds a BA in History and an MA in American History from St. Louis University, and an MS from Drexel University.